descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `string`

-// Specify an identifier for the SAML application.
+An identifier for the SAML application.